Who is Renoir ?

 PIERRE-AUGUSTE RENOIR : A REVOLUTIONARY CAREER

-Born in 1841 in Limoges, Pierre-Auguste Renoir came from a modest background : his parents were dressmakers and seamstresses, and he was the sixth child in a family of seven.
-In 1844, the family moved to Paris to improve their situation.
+Born in 1841 in Limoges, Pierre-Auguste Renoir came from a modest background.
+His father worked as a tailor, and his mother was a seamstress.
+He was the sixth of seven children.
+In 1844, the family moved to Paris in search of a better life.

-At the age of thirteen, he became an apprentice in a porcelain painting workshop, then in a fan, blind and wood panel painting workshop.
+At the age of thirteen, Renoir became an apprentice in a porcelain painting workshop, later working in a fan, blind, and wood panel painting workshop.

-With them, paintings based on scenes of everyday life or landscapes came into being.
-These works were painted quickly in the open air, with juxtaposed strokes of pure colour that conveyed the overall impression and sensations perceived by the painter.
+With them, paintings depicting scenes of everyday life and landscapes began to emerge.
+These works were painted quickly outdoors, using juxtaposed strokes of pure color to convey the overall impression and sensations perceived by the artist.

-They also bear witness to an era, to everyday life in the face of the modernity brought about by the Industrial Revolution.
+They also serve as a testament to an era, capturing everyday life in the face of the modernity brought about by the Industrial Revolution.

-The Bal du Moulin de la Galette (1876) and the Déjeuner des Canotiers (1880-1881) are among Renoir’s most famous Impressionist paintings.
+The Bal at Moulin de la Galette (1876) and the Luncheon of the Boating Party (1880-1881) are among Renoir’s most famous Impressionist paintings.

-Faced with the criticism and incomprehension of his contemporaries towards Impressionism, Renoir distanced himself from the movement :
+Faced with criticism and misunderstanding from his contemporaries toward Impressionism, Renoir distanced himself from the movement :

 Pierre-Auguste Renoir

-Auguste Renoir died at the age of 78 in Cagnes-sur-Mer.
-He was nicknamed the “painter of happiness”.
+Renoir passed away at the age of 78 in Cagnes-sur-Mer.
+He was affectionately known as the “painter of happiness.”